temporal-sa/temporal-infra-provisioning-demo/README.md

 ### Happy Path

-This deploys kuard into a minikube cluster with no issues.
+This deploys a Kubernetes Demo App into a minikube cluster with no issues.

 ### Advanced Visibility

-This deploys kuard into a minikube cluster with no issues, while publishing custom search attributes.
+This deploys a Kubernetes Demo App into a minikube cluster with no issues, while publishing custom search attributes.

 ### Human in the Loop (Signal)

-This will attempt to deploy kuard into a minikube cluster, but will fail due to a soft policy failure, requiring an approval signal.
+This will attempt to deploy a Kubernetes Demo App into a minikube cluster, but will fail due to a soft policy failure, requiring an approval signal.

 ### Human in the Loop (Update w/ Validation)

-This will attempt to deploy kuard into a minikube cluster, but will fail due to a soft policy failure, requiring an approval update, including validation.
+This will attempt to deploy a Kubernetes Demo App into a minikube cluster, but will fail due to a soft policy failure, requiring an approval update, including validation.

 ### Recoverable Failure (Bug in Code)

-This will attempt to deploy kuard into a minikube cluster, but will fail due to uncommenting an exception in the terraform_plan activity and restarting the worker, then recommenting and restarting the worker.
+This will attempt to deploy a Kubernetes Demo App into a minikube cluster, but will fail due to uncommenting an exception in the terraform_plan activity and restarting the worker, then re-commenting and restarting the worker.

 ### Non-Recoverable Failure (Hard Policy Failure)

-This will attempt to deploy kuard into a minikube cluster, but will fail due to a hard policy failure, or you can delete the environment variables and fail out w/ a `non_retryable_error`.
+This will attempt to deploy a Kubernetes Demo App into a minikube cluster, but will fail due to a hard policy failure, or you can delete the environment variables and fail out w/ a `non_retryable_error`.

 ### API Failure (Recover on 5th Attempt)